 Hula Dancing

-While they start dismissing tables to go stand in the luau buffet line, you’ll get to see some hula dancing during sunset.
+While they start dismissing tables to go stand in the luau buffet line, you’ll get to see some hula dancing as the sun sets.

-The dancing was beautiful and a great way to keep the audience entertained before being invited to grab food.
+The dancing was beautiful and a great way to entertain the audience before being invited to grab food.

 Food/Drinks